apache/datafusion-comet/README.md

 # Apache DataFusion Comet

-Comet is an Apache Spark plugin that uses [Apache DataFusion](https://datafusion.apache.org/datafusion/) as native runtime to achieve improvement in terms of query efficiency and query runtime.
+Apache DataFusion Comet is an Apache Spark plugin that uses [Apache DataFusion](https://datafusion.apache.org/) as native runtime to achieve improvement in terms of query efficiency and query runtime.

 Comet runs Spark SQL queries using the native DataFusion runtime, which is